 As we seem to be emerging from the worst of the pandemic many have returned to the building.
 Many have still chosen not to at this point.
 Things are still very challenging and we may never be back to what was before the pandemic.
 Leadership has again prayed that as we return to be together again we take this opportunity to reaffirm our purpose as God’s church in this place at 2515 McKnight Road.
 How do we best live out the Key Values we have set before us: Spirit-Led, Nex Gen, Family, Diversity, Adaptable, Generosity and Missional.
 We want these values to drive all we do at MCCC.

 Moving forward we certainly want to be a place of worship.
-We must be a place where believers can come and worship the Creator in spirit and in truth, bringing our best to Him and giving the glory due Him, avoiding the temptation to seek our own satisfaction from the Sunday service.
+We must be a place where believers can come and worship the Creator in Spirit and in truth, bringing our best to Him and giving the glory due Him, avoiding the temptation to seek our own satisfaction from the Sunday service.

 We also want MCCC to be a place of spiritual formation for our families and visitors where they can grow spiritually from being in the Word, seeking His will.
 We continue to evaluate the best ways to grow in the knowledge and application of God’s Word for our children as well as the adults.
 May we hunger and thirst after His will.